G. L. Peiris: Academic career

 Joining the academic staff of the University of Ceylon, he went on to become a Professor of Law and the Dean of the Faculty of Law before taking office as the second Vice-Chancellor of the University of Colombo following the assassination of Prof. Stanley Wijesundera during the height of the 1987–89 JVP Insurrection.
-He served as Vice-Chancellor from 1988 to 1994 until leaving to take up politics.
+He served as Vice-Chancellor from 1988 to 1994, when he left to take up active politics.
 He had Fellowships from Universities of Oxford, Cambridge and London.
 He was a Rhodes Scholar of the University of Oxford (1968-1971) and All Souls College of the University of Oxford in 1980–1981.
 He was a visiting fellow of the Institute of Advanced Legal Studies of the University of London in 1984, distinguished Visiting Fellow of Christ College, University of Cambridge and SMUTS Visiting Fellow in Commonwealth Studies at the Cambridge University (1985-1986).
 He was also Associate member of the International Academy of Comparative Law in 1980 and once became a Senior British Council Fellow in 1987.